 You need VPN to access typical blogger platforms

 Many bloggers use free blogging platforms like blogger.com or wordpress.com.
 Unfortunately, those are not accessible in China without a VPN.
-(Read more here about VPN, how it works and while you need it in China.)
+(Read more about why you need a VPN in China, as well as some recommendations for the best VPNs for China expats).
 In general, websites with the word “blog” in the URL may be blocked in China.

 So if you already have a blog on one of these platforms and you want to continue from China you need to have VPN.